 Knowledge Level: Intermediate

 Tabata training is named after Dr Izumi Tabata who was the primary researcher looking into the impact of high intensity training on aerobic/anaerobic performance at the National Institute of Fitness and Sports in Tokyo.
 He took two groups of elite speed-skaters and subjected them to two different 6-week cycling training regimes.
-Both groups trained for five sessions per week but whilst the first group performed pretty standard moderate level intensity exercise for each of their sixty minutes sessions the second group followed a radically different protocol.
+Both groups trained for five sessions per week, but whilst the first group performed pretty standard moderate level intensity exercise for each of their sixty minutes sessions the second group followed a radically different protocol.
 For each of their five sessions, after a warm-up they would perform 7-8 20 seconds near maximal sprints with 10 seconds recovery in between equating to about four minutes of real work.
 At the end of the 6 weeks both groups were tested for improvements in both their aerobic and anaerobic capabilities.
-The moderate intensity/longer duration group did show a significant improvement in their aerobic capacity but not in their anaerobic.
-However, not only did the high intensity/short duration group unsurprisingly increase their anaerobic capacity, but also showed a greater increase in aerobic ability.
+The moderate intensity/longer duration group did show a significant improvement in their aerobic capacity, but not in their anaerobic.
+However, not only did the high intensity/short duration group unsurprisingly increase their anaerobic capacity, they also showed a greater increase in aerobic ability.

 To perform this session, warm-up well for at least 10 minutes and find a quiet stretch of road without any junctions or sharp bends.
 Using a moderate grade hill can help to keep the intensity up.
 Perform the same 20 seconds sprints with 10 seconds recoveries as in the study.
 However, if you are not used to this form of high intensity workout, it would be a good idea to start with just 3-5 repeats and then build up to the full 7-8 protocol.
 Warm down for the rest of your commute.